Zirconia vs Acrylic vs Titanium Frameworks: Choosing the Right All-on-4 Prosthesis Material at Dazzle Dental

 Q1: Can I choose the material after surgery?

 Yes.
 The permanent prosthesis selection is finalised at the final impression appointment, which occurs after osseointegration is confirmed at 3–6 months.
-Patients have time between surgery and the final prosthesis appointment to revisit the material discussion.

 Q2: Does zirconia look natural?